Newborn feeding schedule (From birth to 2 weeks): Amounts & food chart

 A:

 The Mayo Clinic [4] describes a nursing strike as an occurrence when a baby refuses to nurse.
-These can happen for a few different reasons, one being the supply of milk, another may be normal growth and development, but in others, it may be a sign they are not getting enough milk from nursing.
+These can happen for a few different reasons: supply of milk or flow, nipple confusion from long periods of pacifier use before nursing, or normal growth and development.
+However, it may also be a sign they are not getting enough milk from nursing.
 Additionally, If a baby finds bottle feeding (either pumped breastmilk or formula) to be faster and easier than nursing they may refuse to nurse.
-This refusal to nurse is called a nursing strike and can be solved by continuing to offer time to nurse before offering a bottle each time.
+This refusal to nurse is called a nursing strike and can be solved by continuing to offer time to nurse before offering a bottle each time, and limiting consistent pacifier use before nursing. .Q: Are 4 feeds per day enough for a newborn?

 A: